grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 ## Docs/learning-journeys

-The `docs/learning-journeys` shortcode produces a note admonition with the preferred copy for linking to a Grafana Learning Journey.
+The `docs/learning-journeys` shortcode produces a call to action (CTA) that links to a Grafana Learning Journey.

 | Parameter | Description                                | Required |
 | --------- | ------------------------------------------ | -------- |